Skip to content

 Work shifts and shift lists

-You must be provided with a work shift list in good time.
+You must be provided with a work shift list or roster in good time.
 The shifts marked in the list may not be changed or cancelled without your consent.
 If changes are made to the work shift list, they should always be agreed on in writing.
 Keep a record of the work shifts you have completed.
 It is easier to check wages, supplements, overtime, extra hours and holiday compensation when you have them on record.

 Note!
 Rainy weather is not a valid reason to make changes to the work shift list without mutual agreement.